lucienwalewski/cse302/README.md

 # CSE302

-Github page for CSE302 - Compilers Ecole Polytechnique
+Github page for CSE302 - Compilers Ecole Polytechnique.

+Implemented a compiler in Python for Python.

+Navigate to lab 5 for final version of compiler.

 ## Structure